Skip to content

 Purple – unique traffic conditions

-You can view the full text version of the Roadworks Report Friday 15 March - Friday 29 March 2024 here.
+You can view the full PDF version of the Roadworks Roundup here.

-The Roadworks Roundup is published every Friday afternoon and lists all our planned works for the next two weeks.
+The Roadworks Roundup is published every Friday afternoon.

 Emergency road closures, or closures due to public events are managed by Tasmania Police.